-- A. NTESS will make a good faith effort to acquire articles, equipment, supplies, services, or materials, or obtain the performance of construction work from the small business concerns that it used in preparing the bid or proposal, in the same or greater scope, amount, and quality used inpreparing and submitting the bid or proposal.
+- A. NTESS will make a good faith effort to acquire articles, equipment, supplies, services, or materials, or obtain the performance of construction work from the small business concerns that it used in preparing the bid or proposal, in the same or greater scope, amount, and quality used in preparing and submitting the bid or proposal.
 Responding to a request for a quote does not constitute use in preparing a bid or proposal.
-NTESS used a small business concern in preparing the bid or proposal if- - (i) NTESS identifies the small business concern as a subcontractor in the bid or proposal or associated small business subcontracting plan, to furnish certain supplies or perform a portion of the subcontract; or - (ii) NTESS used the small business concern's pricing or cost information or technical expertisein preparing the bid or proposal, where there is written evidence of an intent or understanding that the small business concern will be awarded a subcontract for the related work if the Offeror is awarded the contract. - B. NTESS will provide the Contracting Officer with a written explanation if the Contractor
+NTESS used a small business concern in preparing the bid or proposal if- - (i) NTESS identifies the small business concern as a subcontractor in the bid or proposal or associated small business subcontracting plan, to furnish certain supplies or perform a portion of the subcontract; or - (ii) NTESS used the small business concern's pricing or cost information or technical expertise in preparing the bid or proposal, where there is written evidence of an intent or understanding that the small business concern will be awarded a subcontract for the related work if the Offeror is awarded the contract. - B. NTESS will provide the Contracting Officer with a written explanation if the Contractor

-- fails toacquire articles, equipment, supplies, services or materials or obtain the performance of construction work as described above to the Contracting Officer within 30 days of contract completion. - C. NTESS will not prohibit a subcontractor from discussing with the Contracting Officer any material matter pertaining to payment to or utilization of a subcontractor. - D. NTESS assures that small business subcontractors will be paid on time and in accordance withthe terms and conditions of the underlying subcontract.
-NTESS will notify the Contracting Officer of reduced or untimely payments made to small business subcontractors in accordancewith the contract clause FAR 52.242-5 "Payments to Small Business Subcontractors" and the written agreement on file between NTESS and the Contracting Officer.
+- fails to acquire articles, equipment, supplies, services, or materials or obtain the performance of construction work as described above to the Contracting Officer within 30 days of contract completion. - C. NTESS will not prohibit a subcontractor from discussing with the Contracting Officer any material matter pertaining to payment to or utilization of a subcontractor. - D. NTESS assures that accelerated payments will be made to small business subcontractors within 15 days after receipt of a proper invoice and all other required documentation.
+NTESS will notify the Contracting Officer of reduced or untimely payments made to small business subcontractors in accordance with the contract clause FAR 52.242-5 "Payments to Small Business Subcontractors" and the written agreement on file between NTESS and the Contracting Officer.

-This subcontracting plan was submitted by:

-National Technology & Engineering Solutions of Sandia, LLC.
+This subcontracting plan was submitted by: National Technology & Engineering Solutions of Sandia, LLC.